1956 Calendar

 - July 31, 1956 – Jim Laker becomes the first man to take all 10 wickets in a Test match innings as he returns figures of 10/53 in the Australian 2nd innings.
 This combined with his 9/37 in the first innings gave him match figures of 19/90 in the 4th Test at Old Trafford.

-- September 13, 1956 – IBM introduces the first computer disk storage unit, the RAMAC 305.
+- September 4, 1956 – The IBM RAMAC 305 is introduced, the first commercial computer to use magnetic disk storage.

 Share or Link to This Page: